scridonlucas/discusso-backend/README.md

 - Creating PostgreSQL models and setting up validations and constraints for them.
 - Using bcrypt library to hash passwords before storing them in a database.
 - Learning how to use JSON Web tokens for token-based authentification.
+- Using HTTP-only cookies to securely send the token.

 ## Technologies